hbito26/Automatic_Duration_Computation/README.md

 # Automatic Duration Computation

 This project uses 1-dimensional convolutional neural networks (1D CNNs) to automatically compute the durations of earthquakes.
-For training, the waveform data from the Pacific Northwest Seismic Dataset ([Ni et al., 2023](https://github.com/niyiyu/PNW-ML)) was used.
+For training, the waveform data from the Pacific Northwest Seismic Dataset ([Ni et al., 2023](https://github.com/niyiyu/PNW-ML)) were used.

 The repository includes notebooks for
 1. Inspecting and characterizing the waveforms